-These features help prevent unauthorized entry while also still allowing for egress.
+These features help prevent unauthorized entry while also still allowing for egress and can also help reduce false alarms.
 Modern motion sensors are usually built to not be susceptible to thermal changes and can be customized to have delayed egress as well to allow for staff approvals for egress outside of an emergency.
 A touchless exit switch where you wave your hand in front of a small area to open the door is one example of a motion sensor egress device.

 3. Push-to-Exit Buttons